jhipster/generator-jhipster-ionic/README.md

 This is a [JHipster](http://www.jhipster.tech/) module.
 You can use it to generate an Ionic app that talks to a JHipster backend.
 It uses the [Ionic JHipster Starter](https://github.com/oktadeveloper/ionic-jhipster-starter) as a base template, then applies functionality (e.g. entity generation) on top of it.

-The entity generator is in an beta state, see [issue #2](https://github.com/oktadeveloper/generator-jhipster-ionic/issues/2) for progress towards a stable release.

 # Prerequisites

 As this is a [JHipster](http://www.jhipster.tech/) module, we expect you to have an existing JHipster app and Ionic already installed.